klslndgrn/klslndgrn-public/BB1000-PIP-Local/readme.md

-# BB1000
+# BB1000 - Programming in Python

-A fork and completion of the exercises in BB1000 taken at KTH.
+The completed exercises in BB1000 taken at KTH.